Hedges add structure to the garden and can perform different functions

 As a general rule if a hedging plant is fast growing it doesn’t stop until it reaches a considerable height so make sure this type of hedge is not neglected.
 If you want a hedge of 180cm (6’) hedge let it grow to 240cm (8’) then cut 60cm (2’) of the top; this will ensure that the top is stays thick.
 This applies to the Cupressocyparis leylandii (Leylandii) and Chamaecyparis (False Cypress).
 Remember to knock any snow off the hedge as this will cause it to splay out and if left for any length of time the damage will be permanent.

-Pleached hedge leading to a water feature at Levens Hall
+Pleached hedge around a water feature at Levens Hall

 Security hedge